duncan-bayne/emacs-setup/emacs.d/elpa/find-file-in-project-readme.txt

 ivy-mode is used for filter/search UI
 In ivy-mode, SPACE is translated to regex ".*".
-For exmaple, the search string "dec fun pro" is transformed into a regex "\\(dec\\).*\\(fun\\).*\\(pro\\)"
+For example, the search string "dec fun pro" is transformed into a regex "\\(dec\\).*\\(fun\\).*\\(pro\\)"
+You switch to ido-mode by `(setq ffip-prefer-ido-mode t)'

 GNU Find can be installed,
   - through `brew' on OS X